Board succession planning guide: Understanding the corporate secretary’s role

 Delving into succession planning

-A board succession plan is a strategic document that ensures the seamless transition of board members over time while maintaining the continuity and success of the organization.
+A board succession plan is a strategic document that ensures the seamless transition of current board members over time while maintaining the continuity and success of the organization.

 It’s a motivational practice that keeps those younger talents focused on the big picture.
 In fact, 94% of employers who were surveyed claimed the implementation of succession planning provides a boost to their employees’ overall engagement levels.